Aliona83/game-hangman/README.md

  ### Start Game
    * ![Username and rules for game](/assets/images/username.png)
    * ![Game rules]()
-   When the user will type his name will apparewelcome message with his name.
+   When the user will type his name will appare welcome message with his name.
 Below will appear the rules of the game with which the user can get acquainted before starting play game Hangman.
  ### Hangman Game
    *
    *